 Dragons is committed to making College Study Abroad programs financially accessible through the offering of scholarships.
 For more information on scholarships, please visit our Scholarships page.

-With a 4 to 1 student to instructor ratio, no other study abroad program approaches the level of personal attention and mentorship available on a Dragons program.
-Our faculty challenge you academically and physically, draw you into an unsurpassed community of curious peers, and carefully guide you through transformative experiences that enliven and inform your academic career at your home institution.
+Instructors are hired for their in-depth knowledge of a country’s customs and traditions.
+We strive to have a 4 to 1 student to instructor ratio.
+As a result, no other study abroad program approaches the level of personal attention and mentorship available on a Dragons program.
+Our instructors challenge students academically and physically, draw them into an unsurpassed community of curious peers, and carefully guide participants through experiences that enliven and inform academic pursuits.

 On this College Study Abroad program in China, students have the opportunity to enroll in 12-16 semester credits.
 This program offers four college-level courses (4 credits each).
 In addition to work done in the classroom, Dragons College Study Abroad semesters are designed to provide students with the experiential opportunities to develop language competence, regional knowledge, intercultural leadership abilities, and research skills.